Hope, trauma and resilience: a conversation about vulnerable children in America

 Unfortunately, in many cases, the systems this country has put in place to protect children from the trauma caused by neglect and physical harm have unintentionally re-traumatized the very children we were seeking to help and protect.

 From the very beginning our approach has been to isolate the child from his or her family and community.
 The original architects of our social response models believed isolation and separation in the name of protection was the acceptable thing to do.
-This goes all the way back to the colonial period – from the 1600s on up to middle of the 19th Century.
+This goes all the way back to the colonial period – from the 1600s on up to middle of the 19th century.
 It was customary to take children from their families and place them somewhere else to “fix” them so that they wouldn’t become like their parents and other family members.

-It is important to acknowledge here that during this period of time we are talking about a child protection system that was mainly for white children.
-You see, black children were considered property at that time.
+It is important to acknowledge here that, during this period of time, we are talking about a child protection system that was mainly for white children.
+You see, Black children were considered property at that time.

-Well into the middle of the 19th Century, we continued to believe that removing the child from the family, away from any harmful or bad influences from the family, was the best practice.
+Well into the middle of the 19th century, we continued to believe that removing the child from the family, away from any harmful or bad influences from the family, was the best practice.
 But by the mid-1800s, there was a general agreement that families, not institutions, do a better job of raising children, and the system we now call foster care began to take shape.

 Tens of thousands of poor, homeless, destitute and “street” children were put on orphan trains and relocated far away from their birth families and communities to live with families in farming and rural communities in the South and Midwest.